 - Free Websites: E.g. screener.in, equitymaster.com, askkuber.com

 Paid websites offer more features than the free websites.
 However, an investor should consider paid websites only if she has a very large portfolio.
 Free websites are good enough to meet the analysis requirements of an individual investor.
 I believe that if an investor’s portfolio is smaller than INR 10 cr, then she should not use paid websites, as annual charges of paid websites would be a significant cost to her portfolio.

 My favourite online stock screening tool is www.screener.in.
 It is very simple to use the website.
 It has very elaborate instructions for helping the first time uses.

 I have given below a few screenshots demonstrating the step-by-step approach for using its stock screener.
 I have used a sample set of stock picking criteria for this demonstration.

 In the above screen, I have searched for companies where:

-- Net profit have grown by a compounded annual growth rate (CAGR) of at least 10% for last 10 years.
+- Net profit has grown by a compounded annual growth rate (CAGR) of at least 10% for the last 10 years.

 - Debt to Equity ratio is less than 1 and

 - Cash generated from operating activities is positive